OBI to host Red River rivalry blood drive

 The blood drives will be from 11:00 a.m. to 6:00 p.m. at Our Redeemer Lutheran Church, located at 4605 Cypress Avenue, to show your support for the Wichita Falls first responders team.

-Successful donors will receive a limited-edition BERC T-shirt, a BBQ meal from the Holy Smokers, and a free cookie from Firehouse Subs, while supplies last.
+Successful donors will receive a limited-edition Black Enterprise Resource Center T-shirt, a BBQ meal from the Holy Smokers, and a free cookie from Firehouse Subs, while supplies last.

 Appointments to donate can be made online at obi.org or by calling 877-340-8777.